BYUComputingBootCampTests/makeTest/README.md

 #### $(TARGET):
 This rule should be the first rule in the file.
 It should be called "$(TARGET)", and it should generate an executable called "tree" with the g++ compiler.
 It should use all of the .h and .c files found in the directory.
 Then, it should save the names of all the files that it used in a text file called "compiled.txt".
-Note that the files should be

 #### %.o:
 This rule should be called "%.o", and uses pattern matching to generate all the necessary .o files for the $(TARGET) rule.